BC-Docker-Guides/bc-docker-guides.github.io/guides/docker_win10_localonly.md

 > ![](/assets/images/local10/image16.png)

 The choice will vary depending on a few parameters:

 a.
 This option will use the default instance and install the selected Database version(In this guide we will be using the Cronus Demo Database) on SQLEXPRESS within the container we are currently setting up.

 b.
 This option is used if you already have a database backup and wish to restore it to the container we are currently setting up.
 (Note that this requires the version of the Database has to match the BC/NAV version provided earlier in this wizard.)
-You will need to provide the full path and filename of the database backup once you've selected this option.
+You will need to provide the full path and filename of the database backup once you've selected this option:
 > ![](/assets/images/local10/image17.png)

 c.
-This option is used for the instance where the database is already located on a separate database server, this option requires you to modify the connection string to the proper Database location as well as user authentication, see the wizard for the correct format needed (as seen in picture bellow).
+This option is used for the instance where the database is already located on a separate database server, this option requires you to modify the connection string to the proper Database location as well as user authentication, see the wizard for the correct format needed:
 > ![](/assets/images/local10/image18.png)

 We will be installing our version of Cronus Demo Database within the given container, i.e. we will pick the default option "**a**" followed by submitting it with the **ENTER** key.